The LGBTQIA+ community includes many different sexual orientations, but how much do you know about them?

-Pansexual: People who can experience sexual and romantic attraction to anyone.
-Their attraction isn't limited to sex or gender.
+Pansexual: People who can experience sexual and romantic attraction to anyone, no matter the peoples gender or sex.

 Polysexual: Someone who is attracted to more than two genders, but not all genders.

-Queer: Originally used as an insult, it has since become considered to be ‘reclaimed’.
-Queer is now used as an umbrella term and can mean someone is on the sexuality spectrum but do not fit in with a label.
+Queer: Originally used as an insult, it has since been considered to be ‘reclaimed’.
+Queer is now used as an umbrella term, and can mean someone is on the sexuality spectrum but do not fit in with a label.

 Sapiosexual: People who experience attraction based on sex or gender.

 Skoliosexual: People who are sexually attracted to people with non-cisgender gender identities.